Rom1-J/tuxbot-bot/README.md

 ## Configuration

-It's time to set up your first instance, to do this, sou can simply execute this command:
+It's time to set up your first instance, to do this, you can simply execute this command:

 ```shell script
 tuxbot-setup [your instance name]